sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

  - In practice, these heuristics effectively remove avoidable interlocks and run in approximately linear time.
  - The memory referencing assumptions greatly improve results, and effectiveness increases with better aliasing information (provided by other parts of the compiler).
  - The carry/borrow subgraph does not improve much for most programs.
 Significant improvements only occur when the program is computationally intensive.
- - Using more versatile dags proposed by other literature only slightly improves the instruction scheduling effectiveness.
+ - Using more versatile dags proposed by other literature only slightly improves the instruction scheduling effectiveness, despite them having significantly worse complexity.

 The referenced additional information on performance in the [[Joh86]](https://dl.acm.org/citation.cfm?id=13321) paper which tested load/store scheduling and showed a 5% improvement.
-This improvement was measured by the reduction in interlocks caused by load/store instructions.
+It was published in the same proceedings by colleagues working on the same architecture, and this improvement was measured by the reduction in interlocks caused by load/store instructions.

+Such a small suite of benchmarks and statistics would be unacceptable today, but it was perhaps okay for 1986.

 ## Our Thoughts
 This paper left a few things to be desired.

 First, we did not quite understand some of the hazards this paper was concerned about.
 The first hazard of "loading a register from memory followed by using *that* register as a source" is clear as that's a traditional load-use hazard where the load finishes at the end of the cycle while the value it was loading was needed at the beginning of the cycle.

 However, the second hazard of "storing to any memory location followed by loading from any location" was puzzling as it is not clear why this would not work.
 Even if we considered the addresses to alias and assumed no store-to-load forwarding, it seems reasonable that the store would finish before the subsequent load and that the load would return the correct value.
 If we go a step further and assume memory accesses take multiple cycles, there still does not appear to be a problem as this is a read-after-write dependency, and the writing happens before the read.
+Another explanation could be that memory accesses could occur at different points in the pipeline, such as both before and after the execution stage.
+If an add instruction required a read from memory and then writing back to memory, and that add instruction was followed by a load, that load would have to stall until the add instruction's write finished, resulting in an interlock.
+However, this explanation would not work if we assumed a [PA-RISC](https://www.openpa.net/pa-risc_architecture.html) architecture as the only memory operations allowed are explicit loads and store.

-The third hazard of "loading from memory followed by using *any* register as the target of an arithmetic/logical instruction or a load/store with address modification" was even more confusing.
+The third hazard of "loading from memory followed by using *any* register as the target of an arithmetic/logical instruction or a load/store with address modification" (verbatim from the paper) was even more confusing.
 This seemed to imply that the memory stage included the one and only arithmetic logic unit (ALU) in the processor as it specifically mentioned load/stores with address modification (which we took to imply adding an offset to a base address register).
-We did not like this explanation as the ALU and memory access operations typically take the most time in a processor, so placing them in the same stage would be bad for performance.
+We did not like this explanation so we looked up many HP Precision Architecture designs.
+In particular, [this architecture](http://hpmuseum.net/document.php?catfile=372) seemd to give a convincing explanation:

+In this pipeline, it takes one cycle for the ALU to calculate address, then only in the next cycle is the ALU address result written to a register, and only in the cycle after that is the loaded data finally written to a register.
+Each stage is subdivided into two halves, where register writes can onyl happen in the first half and reads in the second.
+As such, an ALU operation cannot happen the cycle following a load/store address calculation since that value has not been written to a register yet, making an interlock necessary.

 Perhaps improvements to pipeline designs in the three decades since this paper was published caused these mysteries, but all of this could be easily resolved if they had provided more information on exactly what kind of architecture they drew their hazards from.
 Their only reference was to [[Kog81]](https://newcatalog.library.cornell.edu/catalog/835270), which is a computer architecture textbook only available in print, and they cited the entire book without specific page numbers.
-Currently we are trying to request it from the Cornell Library Annex, and hopefully we will be able to read it before leading the discussion.
+We requested it from the Cornell Library Annex and combed through it, but it did not give any specific instruction set architecture designs.

 Of these three hazards, the example they provided included two interlocks each for hazard types two and three.
 We would have preferred at least one of each type of interlock to have a more representative example.
 This paper also did not provide an example that would have utilized the carry/borrow dependency subgraph.